 Distribution and Damage

 Cryptostroma corticale was described in 1898 from London, Ontario, Canada.
-It is widespread in northeastern North America, mostly on maples, but is a saprobe and does not cause tree disease.
+It is common in the Great Lakes region of North America, mostly on maples, but is considered a saprobe and does not cause tree disease (but does it infect trees asymptomatically, as an endophyte?).
 It has been known since 1932 that it can be dangerous to humans, however (see below).

-Sooty-bark disease of maple is now well established in the UK, France, Germany, and Austria [2, 6, 8] and was found more recently in Switzerland, the Netherlands, and the Czech Republic [2, 3].
+Sooty-bark disease of maple is now well established in the UK, France, Germany, and Austria [4, 15, 17] and was found more recently in Switzerland, the Netherlands, Bulgaria, and the Czech Republic [2, 4, 5].

 However, Phillips & Burdekin suggested that, in Britain, the temperature requirements for disease would restrict it to the south, and greater London in particular .
 They felt that suitable conditions would be infrequent and that, “Unless there is a dramatic change in the summer temperatures in Britain active measures to control the disease would therefore seem to be unnecessary.”

-The spores are hyper-allergenic; they can cause severe asthma and hypersensitivity pneumonitis .
+The spores are hyper-allergenic; they can cause severe asthma and hypersensitivity pneumonitis [3, 6].
 Maple bark disease, or maple bark stripper’s disease, is an uncommon condition caused by exposure to the spores of C. corticale.
 The disease has been found among workers in the paper industry employed to debark, cut and chip maple logs.
 The symptoms include breathlessness, fever, night sweats, chills and weight loss .
+In North America, it has only been an issue when logs have been stored for at least 6 months , but where it is a pathogen, large numbers of spores can be released even before the tree dies, and removing or harvesting dead standing trees can endanger workers.

 Forest workers must wear personal protective equipment when working around dead and diseased maples .
 It is recommended to keep the public away while working on trees, and preferably to use machine felling rather than chainsaws.
 It is also advised to work during wet weather to reduce the number of airborne spores.
 Wood should not be used for firewood.
 It should be covered during transport and burned.
 Personal protective equipment includes: